 Quartz countertops are a growing trend among kitchens today.
 As opposed to natural stone, quartz is engineered and manufactured compromised of approximately 90% ground up natural quartz then mixed with a combination of glues and resins.
 This produces an extremely durable nonporous material that does not need to be sealed and does an extraordinary job resisting scratches, chips, stains, and overall wear and tear.
-The controlled manufacturing also gives quartz a smooth uniform look without any fissures or pitting that you will get with natural stone.
+The controlled process also gives quartz a smooth uniform look without any fissures or pitting that you will get with natural stone.
 We carry a very wide selection of quartz surfaces shown below.
 Click on each logo to learn more.

 Care and Maintenance